 You can find many versions of assessments based on Marston's DISC theory and several of them use graphs to help with interpretation.
-Some of these offer what they call natural, external, public, mask, private, core, mirror or adaptive styles.
+Some of these offer what they call natural, external, public, work mask, private, core, mirror, or adaptive styles.
 Even the old DiSC Classic had graphs I, II, and III, although DiSC Classic 2.0 uses only Graph III.
-Why is this?

 As reported in the research report from Wiley, DiSC® Theory

 The roots of the issue are sometimes traced to Walter Clarke, an industrial psychologist from the middle of the last century, who was among the first to design a personality assessment influenced by Marston’s work.
 His instrument, the Activity Vector Analysis, required respondents to answer a questionnaire twice.
 The first time, Clarke had respondents identify “words I have heard others use to describe me.”
 The second time, he had them identify “words I honestly believe describe me.”
 It is important to note that Clarke actually gave two separate instructions to respondents, so it was natural to presume that different concepts were being measured.
 Finally, we note that we have never been able to determine that Clarke did any further validation for this instrument.

 Then, in the 1970s, John Geier, a researcher at the University of Minnesota, authored the first Personal Profile System® (the earliest version of DiSC Classic) building on the work of Marston, Clarke, and Cleaver.
 The PPS called for interpreting Graphs I and II as measurements of the public and private selves, respectively.